quixio/quix-docs/docs/platform/what-is-quix.md

 Event stream processing is implemented by building pipelines consisting of a series of applications deployed to Kafka and Kubernetes clusters.
 These processing pipelines are now described by a single YAML file, `quix.yaml`.
 With just this file, you can reconstruct any pipeline.

-Further, changes in this file in one environment can be merged into another environment, giving you the ability to test changes in one environment, before deplying into another, while the change history is retained in Git.
+Further, changes in this file in one environment can be merged into another environment, giving you the ability to test changes in one environment, before deploying into another, while the change history is retained in Git.

 An example pipeline is shown in the following screenshot: